Joker2770/bayes_elo/README.md

 # bayes_elo
-A library for calculating Elo in balanced and not balanced competitions or games.
+A library for calculating Elo in balanced and unbalanced competitions or games.

 ## Usage